RHS Growing Guides

 To get an earlier harvest or a head start in colder regions, you can sow Florence fennel in a greenhouse or on a warm windowsill from late spring – don’t be tempted to sow too early, as it dislikes cold temperatures so shouldn’t be transplanted outdoors until early summer.

 Florence fennel particularly dislikes root disturbance, so use a modular tray and sow just one seed into each module.
-This avoids pricking out and means the young plants can be transplanted outdoors with minimal disruption to the roots.
+This means the whole rootball can be kept intact when transplanting.
+Keep the seedlings in good light and water them regularly.
+They can be transplanted outdoors from early May onwards – see Planting, below.

 Sowing outdoors

-Thin out the young seedlings to 30cm (1ft) apart, taking care not to disturb the roots of the remaining plants.
+Gradually thin out the young seedlings to 30cm (1ft) apart, taking care not to disturb the roots of the remaining plants.
 The thinnings can be used in salads.
+Alternatively, if you’re short on space, you can grow Florence fennel at a closer spacing of 10–15cm (4–6in), then harvest as mini veg when the bulb is about 5cm (2in) wide or tall.
+Protect young fennel plants from slugs and snails, especially in damp weather.

-Fennel can also be sown into large containers filled with multi-purpose compost.
-You can grow up to three mature plants in a container about 40cm (16in) wide.
-Do bear in mind you will need to water these regularly, as containers can dry out very rapidly, which can cause fennel to bolt.
+Florence fennel can be sown into large containers filled with moist peat-free multi-purpose compost.
+You can grow up to three mature plants in a container about 40cm (16in) wide, or for harvesting as baby veg, the plants can be spaced just 10–15cm (4–6in) apart.
+Do bear in mind that you will need to water regularly, as containers can dry out very rapidly, which can cause Florence fennel to bolt (flower instead of forming a bulb).

 Plant Care